 2.2 Regulatory T cells

-In peripheral lymph nodes steady state migratory DCs constitutively transport tissue-associated self-antigens from peripheral tissues to the draining lymph node (29).
-They appear at a semi-mature stage (9), e.g. express RelB/p52 but not RelA/p50 as compared with fully mature/immunogenic DCs.
+In peripheral lymph nodes steady state migratory DCs constitutively transport tissue-associated self-antigens from peripheral tissues to the draining lymph node (34).
+They appear at a semi-mature stage (16), e.g. express RelB/p52 but not RelA/p50 as compared with fully mature/immunogenic DCs.
 They also express the lymph node homing receptor CCR7 at their surface which enables their migration into the paracortical T cell areas of lymph nodes.
-They carry LAP/TGF-b complexes on their surface leading to Foxp3+ iTreg conversion (30).
+The Langerin+ CD103+ dermal cDC1 carry LAP/TGF-b complexes on their surface leading to Foxp3+ iTreg conversion (35).
 In contrast, self-antigen-specific CD8+ T cells are deleted (36), most likely by epidermal Langerhans cells (10).
 More recently, we found that the dermal CD11b+ steady state migratory cDC2 subset helps to maintain the pool of peripherally circulating nTregs in collaboration with self-antigen specific CD4+ Tmem-like cells producing IL-2 for nTreg division (37).

-2.3 Instruction of CD4+ T helper cell responses by BM-DCs (as a model for MoDCs)
+2.3 Polarization of CD4+ T helper cell responses by BM-DCs (as a model for MoDCs)

-We found that Th2 instruction potential by DCs is characterized by semi-maturation and reflected by a genetic pattern (detected by mRNA microarrays) that encompasses only an inflammatory signature but no specific instructive signals.
+We found that Th2 instruction potential by BM-DCs is characterized by semi-maturation and reflected by a genetic pattern (detected by mRNA microarrays) that encompasses only an inflammatory signature but no specific instructive signals.
 In this respect TNFa and Trypanosoma brucei antigens were highly overlapping.
-In contrast, the DC maturation by LPS leading to Th1 instruction induces the same inflammatory plus many more additional genes (full maturation), including IL-12 (28).
-These data indicate that quantitative differences in DC maturation can direct Th1/Th2 polarization (35).
+In contrast, the DC maturation by LPS leading to Th1 instruction induces the same inflammatory plus many more additional genes (full maturation), including IL-12 (41).
+These data indicate that quantitative differences in DC maturation can direct Th1/Th2 polarization (42).

-Interstingly, the gene pattern induced by cholera toxin shows almost no qualitative overlap with the Th-1 instructing LPS or Th2-instructing TNFa or Trypanosoma stimuli.
+The gene pattern induced by cholera toxin shows almost no qualitative overlap with the Th-1 instructing LPS or Th2-instructing TNFa or Trypanosoma stimuli.
 Instead, cholera toxin matured BM-DCs polarize towards Th17 responses (43).
 Interestingly, low doses of cholera toxin induce CTLA-2a and CTLA-2b molecules in BM-DCs that contribute to Treg conversion in cooperation with TGF-b (43).

 4. Sallusto, F., and A. Lanzavecchia.
 1994.
 Efficient presentation of soluble antigen by cultured human dendritic cells is maintained by granulocyte/macrophage colony-stimulating factor plus interleukin 4 and downregulated by tumor necrosis factor alpha.
 J Exp Med 179: 1109-1118.